Module ngx_http_proxy_module

 Sets the number of requests after which the response will be cached.

-Sets path and other parameters of a cache.
+Sets the path and other parameters of a cache.
 Cache data are stored in files.
-Both the key and file name in a cache are a result of applying the MD5 function to the proxied URL.
-The levels parameter defines hierarchy levels of a cache.
+The file name in a cache is a result of applying the MD5 function to the cache key.
+The levels parameter defines hierarchy levels of a cache: from 1 to 3, each level accepts values 1 or 2.
 For example, in the following configuration

 proxy_cache_path /data/nginx/cache levels=1:2 keys_zone=one:10m;